RivetingTunic22/SoftwareEngineeringProject/README.md

 * Data Encryption: All senstitive data that is exchanged between users will be encrpyted using HTTPS and Transport Layer Security (TLS) to protect against eavesdropping and data tampering.
 * Input Validation: All of the users' input will be validated and sanitized to prevent malicious data from being processed.
-* Audit Logging: The application will maintain a comprehensive audit log to record significat actions performed by the users and admin.
-It will capture the user's id, timestamp, description of action, and changes made.
 * User Authentication: All users will authenticate using secure credentials (user name and password).
 Passwords will be stored using strong hashing algorithms.
-* Role-Based Action Control: The application will managed user permissions, and access control checks will be enforced to ensure only authroized users can perform specific actions.

 <div name="technology-plan">
   <h2>Technology Plan</h2>